Jesse L. Lasky

 Jesse Louis Lasky (September 13, 1880 – January 13, 1958) was an American pioneer motion picture producer who was a key founder of what was to become Paramount Pictures, and father of screenwriter Jesse L. Lasky Jr.

 Early life

 Born in to a Jewish family in San Francisco, California, Lasky worked at a variety of jobs but began his entertainment career as a vaudeville performer, playing the cornet in a duo act with his sister Blanche.

 Career

+Lasky was a newspaper reporter, an Alaskan gold prospector, later, a vaudeville promoter.

 In 1911, Lasky was the producer of two Broadway musicals: Hello, Paris and A La Broadway.
 Beatrice deMille was also producing plays on Broadway and she introduced him to her son Cecil B. DeMille.